 Cricket Hill Garden

-Notable characteristics: Another wonderful heirloom peony with good, strong stems and rich fragrance.
+Notable characteristics: An heirloom peony from 1909 with good, strong stems and rich fragrance.
 Large flowers, petals are first tinged with pink, then open to a ruffled white, for a beautiful transformation.

 Cultivar group, hybridizer and year introduced: Lactiflora, Kelway's Nursery (UK), 1909.